 Signed in 2010 as a producer by Big Hit Entertainment (now Big Hit Music), he was later asked to join a newly founded group, BTS.
 His fortune laid in the label which gave the artist and his group members the freedom to do the music they liked, maintaining their identities as a group and in parallel as solos.
 The critics never stopped picking holes in Suga’s career choice though, critics that the rapper silenced with his songs:

 You wasted rappers should be grateful that I’m an idol (…)2016 Agust D mixtape, Agust D

 A focus on the present

-The latest solo album D2 is “a documentation of myself as a 28-year-old” as Suga said.
-It no longer reflects on the past and the beginnings, but it focuses on the present.
-Showcasing fast rap skills, soft vocals, and switches in the flow, D2 also includes collaboration with Korean and International artists, covering various genres such as trap, hip-hop, rock, pop, and R&B. Because Suga likes to try new things, both musically and storytelling wise, the album doesn’t have a single theme.
+The latest solo album D-2 is “a documentation of myself as a 28-year-old” as Suga said.
+It no longer reflects on the past and his beginnings, but it focuses on the present.
+Showcasing fast rap skills, soft vocals, and switches in the flow, D-2 also includes collaborations with Korean and International artists, covering various genres such as trap, hip-hop, rock, pop, and R&B. Because Suga likes to try new things, both musically and storytelling wise, the album doesn’t have a single theme.

 The ten tracks express the rapper’s feelings and thoughts.
 He reflects on the price of fame, on his personal growth, and concerns about society’s standards.

 Moonlight (저 달) questions if the fame achieved is deserved, sometimes feeling a genius and sometimes with no talent:

 But the adjectives they attach to my name feel too much sometimes